Meet San Francisco's Women Trailblazers

 Born in San Francisco, Isadora Duncan is often noted as the "modern mother of dance", even though she lacked formal training.
 Her style of modern dance, more about free-form improvisation and artistic expression than perfect pirouettes, gained this Bay Area native a worldwide fan base for her fresh take on joyful movement.

-At age 85, Feinstein is still currently serving her nation as a U.S. Senator.
+Dianne Feinstein is still at work in the U.S. Senate, and recently became the longest-serving woman in the history of Congress's upper chamber.
 Her career in politics began in San Francisco, where she served as the city's first female mayor and was critical to the massive restoration of the city's cable car system.

 Famous naturalist and conservationist Dian Fossey is best remembered for her work in the jungles of Africa, but her story began in San Francisco.
 From her early days working alongside noted anthropologist Louis Leakey until her untimely death, Fossey expanded our understanding of gorillas, their complex social lives, and the imminent threats they faced from human encroachment.